ispras/rop-benchmark/README.md

 		                        them.
 		  -b BINARY, --binary BINARY
 		                        Run particular binary e.g. openbsd-62/ac.bin
+		  -d BADCHARS, --badchars BADCHARS
+					Bytes banned for use as part of chain
 		  --timeout TIMEOUT     The timeout in seconds for each binary --clean               Clean rop-benchmark working tree from any artifacts of previous runs